rochana66/ROCHANA-MD/README.md

 ## <h2 align="left">⚠️ REMINDER </h2>
 <p style="text-align: center; font-size: 1.2em;">

-- **WARNING:** SENU-X-BOT IS NOT AFFILIATED WITH `WhatsApp Inc.`.
+- **WARNING:** ROCHANA-MD-BOT IS NOT AFFILIATED WITH `WhatsApp Inc.`.
 USE IT AT YOUR OWN RISK.
 - MISUSING THE BOT MAY RESULT IN YOUR `WhatsApp` ACCOUNT BEING BANNED.
 NOTE THAT YOU CAN ONLY UNBAN YOUR ACCOUNT ONCE.
 - I AM NOT RESPONSIBLE FOR ANY BANS OR MISUSE OF THE BOT.
-PLEASE KEEP THIS WARNING IN MIND BEFORE PROCEEDING THANKS FOR USING SENU-X-BOT ❤️.
+PLEASE KEEP THIS WARNING IN MIND BEFORE PROCEEDING THANKS FOR USING ROCHANA-MD-BOT ❤️.

 ---